Creating an effective virtual mentoring partnership

 - For early career professionals who are often the newest members of the team, it can be harder to sustain meaningful relationships with colleagues whilst on furlough and/or working from home.
 This could lead to feeling lonely or out of touch with the rest of their organisation.
 The simple act of checking in by sending a text message or brief email to your mentee asking how they are doing can go a long way.

-- It’s important to be mindful that as the COVID-19 pandemic spreads, it may trigger trauma for young people impacted by the virus or by the news surrounding the pandemic.
+- It’s important to be mindful that the COVID-19 pandemic may trigger trauma for young people.
 The National Mentoring Partnership in the US provides a practical resource for mentors.

 - Your mentor might be going through a very challenging time in their personal and/or professional life, remember to ask how they are and whether they’re able to connect remotely.
 Good mentees are considerate, respectful and can work within their mentor’s schedule.